coin collecting image

 2. Buy him a nice and comprehensible book on coin collecting for kids.

-When he already knows about collectable coins, keep the interest up by getting him a book about coins and currencies.
+When he already knows about collectible coins, keep the interest up by getting him a book about coins and currencies.
 Here, he will learn about the brief history of coin collecting – how were coins minted in ancient times, who were the first coin collectors, and other important information.

 Since children are generally visual learners, get a book suitable for kids – those that contain illustrations, pictures, or colorful images.
 Some books can be interactive featuring puzzles, coin quizzes, and games.